conr2286/PocketFT8Xcvr/README.md

 * qsoTimeout    Seconds the QSO Sequencer will retransmit a msg without receiving a usable response from remote station (default is 180)

 ## GPS
-If available, the rig acquires the current UTC time and location (Maidenhead grid square) from the attached GPS.
+If available, the rig will use the current UTC time and location (Maidenhead grid square) from an attached GPS.
 The V2.00 hardware requires a patch wire to connect the GPS PPS connector pin to Teensy digital pin 2.
-The firmware monitors PPS interrupts and will acquire the UTC time and location when/if the GPS has acquired a satellite fix.
+The firmware monitors PPS interrupts and begins using the UTC time and location only when/if the GPS has acquired a satellite fix.
 Without a GPS fix, the firmware uses the date/time from the battery-backed Teensy Real Time Clock (RTC) and displays that date/time in red.
-It has no idea what the location (maidenhead grid square) might be.
-After a fix is obtained, the date/time display becomes yellow.
-The GPS is not required but greatly facilitates logging and synchronization with FT8 timeslots.
+After a fix is obtained, the date/time display appears in green.
+The GPS is not required but *greatly* facilitates logging and accurate synchronization with FT8 timeslots.

 ## Logging
 Pocket FT8 logs successful contacts to an ADIF file on the Teensy SD disk.
 The date/time are recorded in UTC after the rig acquires a GPS fix.
-If the rig has never had a GPS fix, the date/time come from the Teensy RTC which was likely initialized when the firmware was loaded into Teensy by your host computer --- that may work for FT8 but the UTC time (for log) is unknown.
-The logging software considers a contact successful when the rig obtains the remote station's callsign and signal report.
+If the rig has never had a GPS fix, the date/time come from the RTC initialized when the firmware was loaded into Teensy by your host computer --- that may work for FT8 but the UTC time (for log) is unknown.
+The logging software considers a contact successful when the rig obtains the remote station's callsign and signal report (yes, that's a little more severe than required by Log Of the World).
 Without a GPS, the grid locator can be obtained from the configuration file.

 ## Robo-Op
 Pocket FT8 firmware includes a sequencer somewhat akin (or ajar...;) to those used in wsjtx and DX FT8.
 The sequencer conducts a standard FT8 QSO initiated with your station's CQ, or with your reply to a station calling CQ.
 The sequencer automagically coordinates its transmissions with those of the remote station to avoid "doubling" (transmitting in the same timeslot as the remote transmission).
 In most cases, the sequencer can prepare a reply during the FT8 "dwell" time (between timeslots) and transmit in the subsequent timeslot.
 The sequencer is implemented as a giant state machine attempting to make the best of difficult conditions/responses to complete a troubled QSO.
 The sequencer has a configurable QSO Timeout feature to abort a run-on QSO (including CQ) arising from QRM, QRN, or a QRT/QLF remote station.

+## Setup()
+1. Enable the USB Serial port and print the Teensy CrashReport, if any.
+2. Verify the firmware was built with AUDIO_SAMPLE_RATE_EXACT==6400.0f
+3. Initialize the display
+4. Initialize the SI5351
+5. Locate the SI4735 on the I2C bus
+6. Read the config.json file from the Teensy SD card
+7. Initialize the SI4735
+8. Display the GUI's buttons
+9. Initialize the log file
+10. Wait for the first FT8 timeslot (0, 15, 30 or 45 seconds past the minute)